greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

 2. Click the **Expectations** tab and then **New Suite**.

-3. In the **Expectation Suite** name field, enter a name for the Expectation Suite.
+3. In the **Expectation Suite name** field, enter a name for the Expectation Suite.
 For example, `GX Workshop Suite`.

+4. Click **Create Suite**.

-4. Create an Expectation that ensures that there is always an associated vendor with a given trip (or row):
+5. Create an Expectation that ensures there is always an associated vendor with a given trip (or row):

     - Click **New Expectation**.